 In most cases, a (boring) bar or line chart will surely suffice.
 Also, don’t fear the old-school and ‘ugly’ tables – they are still the best way to present raw data, which is sometimes all you really need (and what you keep using Excel for!).

-For example, I try to avoid pie charts and treemaps for a very simple reason – you cannot see the difference between pie fields which have similar values.
+For example, I try to avoid pie charts and treemaps for a very simple reason – you cannot see the difference between pie fields that have similar values.

 Let’s try to report the sales volume per region – try telling whether red or orange is bigger or by how much they differ: